Cocaine Addiction Treatment

 – Gangrene of the bowels

 – Moreover, studies have shown that cocaine use speeds up HIV infection.

-Effects of Cocaine Withdrawal
+Effects Of Cocaine Withdrawal

 Addicted users who stop using cocaine will undergo an initial crash, known as withdrawal.
-In particular, withdrawal can be intense and difficult due to cravings and uncomfortable side effects.
+In particular, withdrawal can be intense and challenging due to cravings and uncomfortable side effects.
 Firstly, withdrawal from cocaine can cause intense discomfort.
 Consequently, this can cause a strong desire to use the drug again.
 And even when withdrawal symptoms have subsided, sudden cravings are still common.
-Furthermore, effects of cocaine withdrawal include:
+Furthermore, the effects of cocaine withdrawal include:

 - Sleep disturbances

 Support systems such as friends, family, treatment facilities, and others recovering from addiction help you push through this phase.

 Cocaine is the second most trafficked illegal drug in the world.
 The most recent statistics show that international seizures of cocaine have continued to increase and now total 756 metric tons, with the most significant quantities of the drug intercepted in South America, followed by North America.